k2controls/piRover01/sp1t/w05/index.md

 **Session 2**

+- **No Zoom class session** - Project 1 coding on your own.

+- **Project 1**
+  - Create a stop light simulation using the RGB LED provided in the piRover.
+This is a final assessment for Sprint 1. *Do your own work and do not get assistance.*
+    - Consider typical timing for a stop light red, green, amber sequence.
+    - Research RGB colors.
+How do you create amber with RGB?
+Use prior class and Yahboom resources to determine.
+    - Use class and Yahboom resources to determine GPIO pins associated with red, green, and blue LEDs.
+    - Create **p01_traffic_light.py** file in your week05 folder.
+Use blink and beep code from the prior week as a guide.
+    - Run your solution and test.
+    - Take a screen capture of your code window.
+  - Zip your your traffic light code along the the screen capture image and submit to the P01 link on Moodle by the end of the Session 2 class period.

 <!-- - Sprint 1 assessment is during class time on Tuesday (Week 06).
 The requirements are listed below.
 - If you have completed your sprint 1 work including this week's coding and are prepared for next week's assessment, then *Session 2 attendance is optional*.
 - I will be available on Zoom to review and provide any assistance.